 The Frog Nation

-The hundred or so frog-person villages of TBD swamp are not a nation-state in the modern sense, but they do have a shared national identity.
+The hundred or so frog-person villages of the Twilight Forest are not a nation-state in the modern sense, but they do have a shared national identity.
 They speak the same language.
 They share many of the same customs and traditions.
 Until recently, they shared a common religion and values.

 But the Frog Nation has become riven by civil war.
 Radical new ideas have shaken the normally staid frog people.
 A growing faction, calling themselves the Bullywugs, is preaching a violent doctrine of racial supremacy and hatred for the outside world.